Builderb0y/BigGlobe/List of features.md

 * Glowstone: Most common in crimson forests, warped forests, and infernos.
 Less common in nether and ashen wastes.
 Does not spawn at all in the valley of souls.
 * Shroomlights: In the centers of wart block clusters on crimson and warped trees.
+* Clouds, aura-infused clouds: Found in skylands above oceans and inside obelisks in the overworld.
+* Void clouds, aura-infused void clouds: Found in the end dimension above and below the main land masses.
+Also found in endelisk structures.